NOC-OI/shell-extras/_episodes/03-file-transfer.md

 ~~~
 {: .bash}

-`Wget` offers more functionality natively than `curl` for retrieving entire
+`wget` offers more functionality natively than `curl` for retrieving entire
 directories.
-We could use `Wget` to first retrieve an entire directory and
+We could use `wget` to first retrieve an entire directory and
 then run `html2text` and `grep` to find a particular string.
 `cURL` is limited to retrieving one or more specified URLs that cannot be
 obtained by recursively crawling a directory.
 The situation may be improved by
-combining with other unix tools, but is not thought as being as good as `Wget`.
+combining with other unix tools, but is not thought as being as good as `wget`.

 Please refer to the man pages by typing `man wget`, `man curl`, and
 `man html2text` in the shell for more information.